Dependent theories and the generic pair conjecture: Abstract

 \section{Abstract}

-On the one hand we try to understand complete types over a somewhat saturated model of a complete first order theory which is dependent, by ``decomposition theorems for such types".
+We try to understand complete types over a somewhat saturated model of a complete first order theory which is dependent (previously called NIP), by ``decomposition theorems for such types".
 Our thesis is that the picture of dependent theory is the combination of the one for stable theories and the one for the theory of dense linear order or trees (and first we should try to understand the quite saturated case).
 As a measure of our progress, we give several applications considering some test questions; in particular we try to prove the generic pair conjecture and do it for measurable cardinals.

-\section{Annotated Content}
+\centerline {Annotated Content}

-\S0 \quad Introduction, pg.3-8
+\S0 \quad Introduction, pg. \pageref{s:introduction}